 Paying for home care

 The cost of care varies widely.
 Factors include the type and number of hours of care needed and the geographic location.
-On average, the cost of light companionship care is between $17-$21 per hour.
-The cost for total care can range from $28-$40 per hour.
-Someone needing a moderate amount of in-home care services could expect to pay around $22-$28 per hour.
+The cost of light companionship care is between $17-$21 per hour, moderate care is around $22-$28 per hour, and total care can range from $28-$40 per hour.

-The payment rates, terms and types of programs offered by agencies vary.
+The rates, terms, and types of programs offered by agencies vary when it comes to paying for home care.
 Rates may be priced on an hourly, per day, or per shift (including a “live-in”) basis.
 Some determine their charges based on the level of care needed, while others charge a flat rate per hour or day regardless of the care needed.
 Paying an upfront deposit is common in the industry.
 Agencies usually bill twice each month or on a monthly cycle.
 Payment by check is still the most common form of payment although many agencies are set up for automatic debit payment.
 More and more accept major credit cards as an additional form of payment.

+Where does the money to pay for care come from?
 There are several sources of funding for non-medical, in-home care services.
-However, the vast majority of care is paid from the savings and resources of the individual receiving care or from their family.
-This type of payment is commonly referred to as private pay or as out-of pocket payment.
+However, the vast majority of care is paid from the savings, retirement accounts, and resources of the individual receiving care or from their family.
+This type of payment is commonly referred to as private pay, or out-of-pocket payment.

-Medicare does not presently cover non-medical care except when certain custodial services are part of a doctor authorized plan of care.
-In this case the licensed home care agency must be approved and, of course, the patient must be Medicare eligible and must meet Medicare’s definition of “homebound.”
+Medicare does not presently cover non-medical care except when certain custodial services are part of a doctor-authorized plan of care.
+In this case, the licensed home care agency must be approved and, of course, the patient must be Medicare-eligible and meet Medicare’s definition of “homebound.”

 Long-Term Care Insurance

 Long-Term Care Insurance (LTC) carriers currently pay for about 20% of the in-home care in the U.S. LTC companies generally pay a fixed benefit per day and have a maximum benefit they will pay for in-home care.
 Most home care agencies will assist you in complying with the requirements of your LTC carrier.
-They will usually verify policy benefits, perform a pre-evaluation, obtain a doctor’s order, and complete daily care notes and itemize bills for services rendered.
+They will usually verify policy benefits, perform a pre-evaluation, obtain a doctor’s order, complete daily care notes, and itemize bills for services rendered.
 It is generally your responsibility to pay the care agency and then to submit the claims to your LTC insurance carrier for payment on your policy.
-Some agencies do accept assignment of benefits, meaning they do all the paperwork and get paid directly by your LTC carrier.
+Some agencies do accept benefit assignments, meaning they do all the paperwork and get paid directly by your LTC carrier.